ProjectPythia/pythia-foundations/preamble/how-to-use.md

 material that all users of Project Pythia are expected to feel comfortable with in order to make the most of the rest of the Project Pythia content.
-The second, Core Scientific Python Packages, covers what we believe are the most important and “foundational” packages in the Scientific Python Ecosystem.
+The second, Core Scientific Python Packages, covers what we believe are the most important and fundamental packages in the Scientific Python Ecosystem.
 These packages serve as the building blocks for many of the more geoscience focused components of the Scientific Python Ecosystem.